BarcinoLechiguino/1v1-Demolition/README.md

 # Game Mechanics

 Each player starts with 3 lives.
-A life is subtracted when a player is hit by the opponent's projectiles.
+A life is subtracted when a player is hitted by the opponent's projectiles.
 When the amount of lives reach 0, the player loses and is reset back to the starting position.

 Each player starts with 4 projectiles and, once shot, they need to be recharged by reaching the nearest "ammo pack".